sourcegraph/handbook/content/engineering/planning.md

 ## Kinds of work

-There are three different kinds of work to consider when planning work: product work, scale work, and risk work.
+There are three different kinds of work to consider when planning work: feature work, scale work, and risk work.

 A good plan achieves a healthy balance between these kinds of work.
 Exactly what that balance is depends on circumstances and can vary over time, but it is important to not neglect any of these categories.

 To balance work across these areas, it is important to prioritize based on the outcomes and expected impact those outcomes will have on our business and customers, now and over time.

-### Product work
+### Feature work

-Product work solves new user problems by adding features and workflows.
+Feature work solves new user problems by adding capabilities and workflows.

 Examples: